btcpayserver/woocommerce-plugin/src/readme.txt

 == Changelog ==

+## 3.0.14

+- Fix: the plugin would to work on some domains, due to a https error @ndeet

 ## 3.0.13
 - make plugin able to expand BTCPay payment methods as individual woocommerce payment methods (see https://docs.btcpayserver.org/FAQ/FAQ-Integrations/#how-to-configure-additional-token-support)  @ndeet
 - allow plugin localization @janhn